direvus/php-decimal/index.md

 Standards
 ---------

-This library has some superficial resemblances to the IEEE 854 and 754 standards, but does not comply, nor does it attempt to comply, with these standards.
-It would be possible to extend the library into compliance, but at this time the author has no intention of doing so.
+This library does not comply, nor does it attempt to comply, with the IEEE 754 standard.

-In particular, php-decimal does not attempt to represent abstract numeric concepts like NaN ("Not a Number"), infinity or negative infinity.
+In particular, it does not include any representations of abstract numeric concepts like NaN ("Not a Number"), signed zero, infinity, or negative infinity.
+The intention of php-decimal is to enable simple, practical arithmetic across the real numbers according to the Principle of Least Astonishment.
+If you're looking to do some integral calculus, php-decimal is probably not the right tool for the job.

 License
 -------